doste/pharo-vm--notes/introducing_a_new_primitive.md

 ```
 (In Linux it would be an ELF file and in Windows an EXE).

-Oh right, we have our VM ready to run.
+Nice!
+We have our VM ready to run.
 But a PharoVM in its own can't execute anything, we need to give it an image.

 ##### Preparing an image to use the new primitive